slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"Books serve to show a man that those original thoughts of his aren’t very new after all."
 -- Abraham Lincoln [1809]*

+> *"Literature is the most agreeable way of ignoring life."
+-- Fernando Pessoa [1888]*

 > *"One cannot read a book: one can only reread it.
 A good reader, a major reader, an active and creative reader is a rereader."
 -- Vladimir Nabokov [1899]*